Northern Red-bellied Snake

 Habitat:

-Deciduous or mixed forest and adjacent fields, pastures, marshes, and bogs.
-Prefer moist soils but will occupy drier sites.
-Can be found in urban or suburban areas under artificial cover objects.
+Inhabit deciduous or mixed forests, adjacent fields, pastures, marshes, and bogs.
+Prefer moist soils but can occupy drier sites.
+Can be found in urban and suburban areas under natural and artificial cover objects.

 Adult Coloration: